Wood frog: Habitat

 Adult wood frogs spend summer months in moist woodlands, forested swamps, ravines, or bogs.
 During the fall, they leave summer habitats and migrate to neighboring uplands to overwinter.
 Some may remain in moist areas to overwinter.
 Hibernacula tend to be in the upper organic layers of the soil, under leaf litter.
 By overwintering in uplands adjacent to breeding pools, adults ensure a short migration to thawed pools in early spring.
 Wood frogs are mostly diurnal and are rarely seen at night, except maybe in breeding choruses.
-They are one of the first amphibians to emerge for breeding right when the snow melts, along with spring peepers.
+Along with spring peepers, they are one of the first amphibians to emerge for breeding right after snowmelt.